-Mark Greenwalt

-MFA, Pratt Institute, Brooklyn, NY; MA, Stephen F. Austin State University, TX; BA, Stephen F. Austin State University, TX
+Mark Greenwalt MFA, Pratt Institute, Brooklyn, NY; MA, Stephen F. Austin State University, TX; BA, Stephen F. Austin State University, TX

 Mark Greenwalt is professor of art at College of the Mainland and current president of the Texas Association of Schools of Art.
-Prior to 2000, Greenwalt taught drawing and painting courses for the University of Houston, Rice University, and the Glassell School, For more than 20 years he has been represented by Houston's Hooks-Epstein Gallery.
+Prior to 2000, Greenwalt taught drawing and painting courses for the University of Houston, Rice University, and the Glassell School.
+For more than 20 years he has been represented by Houston's Hooks-Epstein Gallery.
 Most recently Greenwalt participated in an art and pathology collaborative project with the University of Texas Medical Branch and Galveston Arts Center.
-Through frequent cycles of forming, deforming, and reforming imagery, Greenwalt's nondeterministic figures evolve on drawing surfaces parallel to the greater world in which nature and culture increasingly fuse in wonderful and terrifying ways. mgreenwalt@mfah.org
+Through frequent cycles of forming, deforming, and reforming imagery, Greenwalt's nondeterministic figures evolve on drawing surfaces parallel to the greater world in which nature and culture increasingly fuse in wonderful and terrifying ways. mgreenwalt@mfah.org enamelist, and educator who has been on the Glassell School faculty since 1993, teaching enameling.
+Her love for glass and metal media was fueled by her early childhood years in Japan and then grew into her college and graduate-school vocation and passion.
+Harrell teaches workshops across the country and participates in invitational and juried exhibitions.
+Her work is in the permanent collection of the Houston Airport System at IAH, the Kamm Teapot Foundation, the Enamel Arts Foundation, and several private collections.
+More than 15 books and publications feature her work, Harrell received a BFA from Texas Tech University and an MFA in sculpture from the University of Houston. jharrell@mfah.org